MFraters/actions-commenting/README.md

 # actions-commenting
-This repository shows how to use github actions to do generate comments on pull requests
+This repository shows how to use github actions to do generate comments on pull requests.
+Hopefully...